King for a Day... Fool for a Lifetime: Legacy and accolades

 King for a Day...
 Fool for a Lifetime was nominated for a Bay Area Music Award in 1995, in the category "Hard Music Album or EP".
 Bassist Billy Gould also received a nomination for Best Bassist at the same event.
 However, neither nomination was won; Gould lost out to Les Claypool of Primus, while the album itself was beaten by Green Day's Insomniac.

+The Encyclopedia of Heavy Metal (2009) describes this album and 1997's Album of the Year as "more lackluster and less experimental" than previous releases.
 Two years after it was released, Gould said "I'm proud of that record.
 I think the biggest criticism that it gets is that it didn't sell.
 It's really ironic.
 If you judge a record by that kind of logic, then the Ford Taurus would be the greatest car ever made in the history of mankind because it's the highest-selling car ever sold".
 In 2005, Germany's Visions magazine ranked King for a Day...
-Fool for a Lifetime 37 in their list of "150 Albums for Eternity" and in 2014, it placed fourth on the Alternative Nation site's "Top 10 Underrated 90s Alternative Rock Albums" list.
+Fool for a Lifetime 37 in their list of "150 Albums for Eternity".
 In 2016, Metal Hammer included it on their "10 essential alt-metal albums" list.
 In 2015, Spin described the album as having "a more streamlined version of the sound that Incubus would soon take to the headlining stadium slot that Faith No More only encircled."
+In 2015, Papa Roach's vocalist Jacoby Shaddix called King for a Day...
+Fool for a Lifetime his favorite Faith No More album, and said that if he could witness the recording of any classic album, it would be that album.

+Throughout 2001, Papa Roach performed "The Gentle Art of Making Enemies" during live shows.
+In February 2001, it was announced that Papa Roach would record a studio version of this cover for a Faith No More tribute album, although this album never came to fruition.
+For the album, it was also announced that Taproot would be covering "Ricochet".
+In 2002, a different tribute album for Faith No More with mostly independent artists was released, titled Tribute of the Year.
+It featured covers of "Digging the Grave" by Son of Indra, "King for a Day" by Medulla Nocte and "The Gentle Art of Making Enemies" by Imbue.
+The B-side "Absolute Zero" was also covered on Tribute of the Year, by Ichabod.
+In 2013, Slaves on Dope covered "Digging the Grave" as part of their EP Covers Vol 1.
+The following year, it was covered by Afro-punk band Radkey.
+Later in 2014, lullaby versions of "Evidence" and "King for a Day" were released by music collective Twinkle Twinkle Little Rock Star, as part of an album of lullaby covers for Faith No More.
+In 2024, Texas outlaw country singer Cody Jinks released a cover of "Take this Bottle".